wazo-platform/wazo-doc/source/administration/provisioning/devices.rst

 Particularities:

 * For best results, activate :ref:`dhcp-integration` on your XiVO.
-* Impossible to use in a different language than English.
+* English is the only language supported, other languages (e.g. french) are not supported.
 * Impossible to do directed pickup using a BLF function key.
-* Only support DTMF in RFC2833 mode.
+* Only supports DTMF in RFC2833 mode.
-* Do not work reliably with Cisco ESW520 PoE switch.
+* Does not work reliably with Cisco ESW520 PoE switch.
 When connected to such a switch, the D40 tends to reboot randomly, and the D70 does not boot at all.
-* It's important not the edit the phone configuration via the phone's web interface when using these phones with XiVO.
+* It's important to not edit the phone configuration via the phones' web interface when using these phones with XiVO.